 Brake balance and power

 Brake balance affects how much brake force is applied to the front instead of the rear.
 The problem with braking is that the car throws its weight forward and reduces rear grip.
 If you applied the same brake pressure on both front and rear wheels, the rear will slow with less resistance.
-The rear will either lock up sooner than the front, or the wheels will slow too much relative to the car's momentum, causing them to slide.
-ABS will already correct for this, but if your car does not have it, brake balance is important for stability.
+The rear will lock up sooner than the front or at least slow too much for the car's momentum, causing them to slide.
+ABS will already correct for this, but if your car does not have it, brake balance is important for rear stability.